 By the way, if you are concerned about the liver running out of cholesterol raw material, don’t be.
 After blood cholesterol levels fall below 150, and all atherosclerosis is reversed, the liver will convert vitamin D2 (made from sunshine) to cholesterol and thus supply itself with the raw ingredient necessary for bile production.
 For those concerned that they may have higher cholesterol levels because they spend time in the sun, let your fears be allayed.
 We have no evidence that the liver converts vitamin D2 into cholesterol unless there is a need for it.

-Also consider purchasing a soluble fiber product.
-If you do not feel that you can eat the above, or if you desire the convenience and proven effectiveness of a clinically tested product, then take 3 servings daily of a soluble fiber product.
-The one that I recommend has several sources of soluble fiber including psyllium husk, pectin, guar gum, and locust bean gum.
-It has been clinically tested through a series of studies conducted at the Stanford University School of Medicine's Center for Research in Disease Prevention, as well as the Health Research and Studies Center in Los Altos, California.
-In these studies it was shown that adults with elevated blood cholesterol levels, who added this soluble fiber product three times a day reduced total cholesterol levels by 12% and LDL (bad cholesterol) by 18% over a four-week period.
+If you do not feel that you can eat the above, or if you desire the convenience of a supplement, then you may substitute some servings of legumes with psyllium husk (seed or powder).
+Legumes contain many added benefits such as minerals and vitamins, but for travel or other times when convenience is needed, psyllium is an acceptable substitute for the soluble fiber.
+2 teaspoons equals ½ cup of legumes.
+If taking capsules, swallow enough to equal 5 grams soluble fiber per serving.
+Clinical testing through a series of studies conducted at the Stanford University School of Medicine's Center for Research in Disease Prevention, as well as the Health Research and Studies Center in Los Altos, California has been done on one such soluble fiber product.
+In these studies it was shown that adults with elevated blood cholesterol levels, who added the soluble fiber product three times a day reduced total cholesterol levels by 12% and LDL (bad cholesterol) by 18% over a four-week period.

 Lower Blood Pressure